UTS-DLL/UTS-AI-Hackathon/README.md

 ## Submission Process

 Submission link will be available 1 hour prior to the end of the Hackathon along with the test dataset.
 Participants need to run their solution on the provided test dataset and produce a test.csv for submission via Google Form.
-The entries will be evaluation on real-time and the performance will be shared via email and will be available on the Leader-Board.
+The entries will be evaluated on real-time and the performance will be shared via email and will be available on the Leader-Board.

 **List of items required for submission:**
 * test.csv
 * Code file(s)
-* Instruction steps to reproduce results (including any pre-processing steps used. (e.g. Readme file)
+* Instruction steps to reproduce results (including any pre-processing steps used, e.g. Readme file)
 * Trained model file (if any)